Kensuke-Hinata/code-snippet/README.md

 # code-snippet
-code snippet collected from some tutorials or books.
+code snippet collected from some tutorials or books as reference.